GLOBAL MARKETS-Asia stocks unsettled by HK, sluggish China factories

 The figures suggested unemployment declined in August and retail sales rebounded, but also that household spending and industrial output had both fallen sharply.

-The Topix index retreated 0.8 percent and away from six-year highs, while the Nikkei also fell 0.8 percent.
+The broad Topix index retreated 1.3 percent and away from six-year highs, while the Nikkei fell 1.1 percent.

-Worryingly South Korea also reported a 3.8 percent drop in industrial output in August, the biggest fall since the 2008 global financial crisis, though some of that was due to strike action at automakers.
-Stocks in Seoul eased 0.3 percent.
+Worryingly South Korea also reported a steep 3.8 percent drop in industrial output in August, far worse than forecast and the biggest fall since the 2008 global financial crisis.
+Stocks in Seoul eased 0.6 percent.

 MSCI's emerging markets index had also been dragged down by big losses in Brazil.